-presence of clouds, precipitation; and the occurrence of special phenomena, such as thunderstorms, dust storms, tornados and others.
-Climate in a narrow sense is usually defined as the average weather, or more rigorously, as the statistical description in terms of the mean and variability of relevant guantities over a period of time ranging from months to thousands or millions of years.
+First of all, it is important to distinguish the meaning of weather from climate.
+Weather describes the conditions of the atmosphere at a certain place and time with reference to temperature, pressure, humidity, wind, and other key parameters (meteorological elements), the presence of clouds, precipitation, and the occurrence of special phenomena, such as thunderstorms, dust storms, tornados, etc. Climate in a narrow sense is usually defined as the average weather, or more rigorously, as the statistical description in terms of the mean and variability of relevant quantities over a period of time ranging from months to thousands or millions of years.
 The relevant quantities are most often surface variables such as temperature, precipitation and wind.
-Classically the period for averaging these variables is 30 years, as defined by the World Meteorological Organization.
+The classical period for averaging these variables is 30 years, as defined by the World Meteorological Organization.
 Climate in a wider sense also includes not just the mean conditions, but also the associated statistics (frequency, magnitude, persistence, trends, etc.), often combining parameters to describe phenomena such as droughts.
 Climate change refers to a change in the state of the climate that can be identified (e.g., by using statistical tests) by changes in the mean and/or the variability of its properties, and that persists for an extended period, typically decades or longer.

 The Earth's climate system is powered by solar radiation (Figure 1.1).
 Approximately half of the energy from the Sun is supplied in the visible part of the electromagnetic spectrum.
 As the Earth's temperature has been relatively constant over many centuries, the incoming solar energy must be nearly in balance with outgoing radiation.
 Of the incoming solar shortwave radiation (SWR), about half is absorbed by the Earth's surface.
 The fraction of SWR reflected back to space by gases and aerosols, clouds and by the Earth's surface (albedo) is approximately 30%, and about 20% is absorbed in the atmosphere.
 Based on the temperature of the Earth's surface the majority of the outgoing energy flux from the Earth is in the infrared part of the spectrum.
-The longwave radiation (LWR, also referred to as infrared radiation) emitted from the Earth's surface is largely absorbed by certain atmospheric constituents-water vapour, carbon dioxide (CO2), methane (CH_4) , nitrous oxide (N_2O) and other greenhouse gases (GHGs); see Annex III for Glossary-and clouds, which themselves emit LWR into all directions.
+The longwave radiation (LWR, also referred to as infrared radiation) emitted from the Earth's surface is largely absorbed by certain atmospheric constituents (water vapour, carbon dioxide; CO2), methane (CH4), nitrous oxide (N2O) and other greenhouse gases (GHG; see Annex III for Glossary)) and clouds, which themselves emit longwave radiation into all directions.
 The downward directed component of this LWR adds heat to the lower layers of the atmosphere and to the Earth's surface (greenhouse effect).
 The dominant energy loss of the infrared radiation from the Earth is from higher layers of the troposphere.
+The

-The Sun provides its energy to the Earth primarily in the tropics and the subtropics; this energy is then partially redistributed to middle and high latitudes by atmospheric and oceanic transport processes.
+Sun primarily provides its energy to the Earth in the tropics and the subtropics; this energy is then partially redistributed to middle and high latitudes by atmospheric and oceanic transport processes.